wslh-bio/spriggan/README.md

 [Contamination detection](#contamination-detection)

 ### Using the pipeline
 The pipeline is designed to start from raw Illumina short reads.
 All reads must be in the same directory.
-Then start the pipeline using ``.
+Then start the pipeline using `nextflow sprriggan.nf --reads [path-to-reads]`.

 ### Workflow outline